 We will acknowledge this in writing within two days, and aim to respond fully within 10 working days.
 Your response will also include an explanation of what you can do if you are still unhappy.

 If you are not satisfied with the outcome of the complaint review, you may contact a ‘Designated Person’ (as defined by the Localism Act 2011) and they will attempt to resolve your complaint.
 This includes your local Councillor, any MP, or the Tenant Mediation Panel.

 The Tenant Mediation Panel is a group of One Vision Housing tenants who have been recognised by One Vision Housing to independently look at complaints after they have been through the complaints process, with a view to helping resolve issues.

 You can contact the Tenant Mediation Panel on their e-mail firstname.lastname@example.org and details of your councillor or an MP are available on the internet or available at your local library.

-If the Designated Person or the Tenant Mediation Panel feel they are unable to assist in resolving the complaint, then they will refer your complaint to the Housing Ombudsman.
+If you have completed both stages of the complaint process and approached a designated person or the Tenant Mediation Panel and feel they are unable to assist in resolving the complaint, then they will refer your complaint to the Housing Ombudsman.
 This is an independent and free national service, which investigates complaints against Registered Housing providers.

 If you do not wish to contact a designated person then you may contact the Housing Ombudsman directly, however, you must wait eight weeks from the end of the complaints process.